pluralsight/guides/published/other/software-delivery-using-test-driven-development-tdd/article.md

-There are sequences in all things we do – logically speaking.
-If I was to build a house, I need to first lay the foundation, and then the walls – followed by the roof.
-I cannot do the roof first and then start with the foundation.
+At some level, we can see sequences in all things we do – logically speaking.
+If I was to build a house, I'd need to first lay the foundation and then the walls – followed by the roof.
+I cannot do the roof before starting on the foundation.

-Likewise, in the software development world, you first gather the requirements, analyze it, design (HLD followed by LLD), come up with user stories, write the code, write the test cases, execute the tests, and then deploy.
-Moving the sequences of these activities is like building the roof before the foundation – which is exactly what we are set out to do in Test Driven Development.
+Likewise, in the software development world, you first gather requirements, analyze tehm, design (HLD followed by LLD), come up with user stories, write some code, write test cases, execute your tests, revise, repeat, and eventually deploy.
+Shuffling the sequences of these activities is like building the roof before the foundation.
+However, this is **exactly** what we are set out to do in Test Driven Development.

 <h1>What is Test Driven Development?</h1>

-Test Driven Development (TDD henceforth) is an iterative process where the test cases are written and executed first, and then the coding is done.
-This practice is contrary to the tradition involving coding first-testing next.
+Test Driven Development (TDD henceforth) is an iterative process in which test cases are written before a solution is implemented.
+This practice is contrary to the tradition involving coding first and testing second.

-Primarily in a TDD environment, unit test cases are written and executed, followed by the code development.
-I will talk about the process involved in the next section.

 By writing the unit test case first, the developer is setting a target that is in sight.
-The unit test cases are meant to cover a small portion of the functionality.
-Once the target is set through the test cases, the developer will write just enough code to make the test case pass – not more than he needs to.
+The unit test cases are meant to cover a **small portion** of the functionality.
+Once the "target" is set using the test cases, the developer will be able to write just enough code to make the test case pass and no more.

-When the unit test passes, he then writes the next unit test case – creates a new target.
-This is followed by code – which takes him to the target.
+After the unit test passes, the developer can write the next unit test case, create a new target, and implement a solution that that meets the goal.

-The premise is to write short unit test cases and make the entire cycle of testing and coding as small as possible.
-More the number of iterations, the realization of benefits coming out of TDD are effective.
+Thus, we can see that designing tests first helps make the entire development process smoother and more efficient by allowing the coder to set sights early and code just enough to meet the necessary requirements.
+In fact, the more iterations before deployment, the stronger the benefits of TDD as unit tests from before are applied over and over, ensuring that new features do not corrupt old ones.

-In this iterative process, the test cases guide the developer in writing the code.
-Hence, the methodology is called as test driven development.
+So, in this iterative process, the test cases guide the developer in writing the code, giving this methodology its name: Test Driven Development.

+# TDD's Origins

-<h2>When did TDD Start?</h2>
+When did TDD become a thing?
 This is a difficult question to answer.
 There is no definite answer.

-Usually, TDD is coupled with agile project management as agile too seeks to work in iterations and believes in building in smaller bits.
-But, the principle of writing test cases first followed by the code dates back to 1950s.
+Usually, TDD is coupled with agile project management as agile also seeks to work in iterations and believes in building using smaller bits.
+But the principle of writing test cases before writing code dates back to 1950s.

-Kent Beck who is credited for creating Extreme Programming is a major backer of TDD methodology – hence the revival of TDD.
+Kent Beck, who is credited for creating Extreme Programming, is a major backer of TDD methodology – hence the revival of TDD.
 He refers to TDD as rediscovery in the context of agile development.

-Beck writes that the principle of TDD is quite old – employed during the age of mainframes.
+Beck writes that the principle of TDD is quite old; it was employed during the age of mainframes.
 The practice that was followed by developers was to write down the expected output and then write the programs on punch cards.
-This was especially done as the time they got to play with systems was limited, and this was the best possible way for efficient use of their time.
-The output achieved on mainframes were compared to the documented output, and this would tell them if their program worked or not.
+This was effective because the time they got to play with systems was limited, making this the best possible way for efficient use of their time.
+The output achieved on mainframes were compared to the documented output, and this would tell developers of the time if their program worked or not.

 In the rediscovery phase, TDD was re-introduced by the Smalltalk community on their SUnit framework.
-When Java came to the fore, JUnit framework was the tool employed for executing automated unit tests, and Beck was one of the developers of JUnit.
+When Java took off, JUnit framework was the tool employed for executing automated unit tests, and Beck was one of the developers of JUnit.
 Due to the commonalities between the unit test framework, agile revolution, and Beck, TDD was reintroduced into the mainstream yet again.

-<h1>The TDD Process</h1>
+# The TDD Process

 At a high level, the process to develop a software using TDD is provided in figure 1.